Present in UK

 The OPM partnership’s operational report has the most-recent annual summary of activities.
 Previous operations reports are available on request to email@example.com.

 OPM is subject to regulations to minimise the risk of further introductions to the UK and spread to new areas.
 Forestry workers, tree surgeons, landscapers, nursery staff and anyone else involved in growing, moving, managing and importing oak trees must comply with these regulations.
+Please visit Managing oak processionary moth in England for the latest guidance.

-The legal requirements for importing oak trees and plants to the UK are set out on GOV.UK.
+The legal requirements for importing oak trees and plants to the UK are also set out on GOV.UK.

 OPM is a native of central and southern Europe, where predators and environmental and ecological factors usually keep its numbers in check and minimise its impact.
 However, its range has been expanding northwards since the late 20th century.
 The expansion has been aided by the movement of live oak trees in trade which might have OPM present on them, and perhaps also by a warming climate.
 It is now established as far north as The Netherlands and northern Germany, and has occasionally been seen in Sweden.